LiSherman/Readme_template/README.md

 # Reproduce Experiments

 This section gives a short overview of how to reproduce the experiments presented in the paper.

-Take about the subdirection and its contents.
+Talk about the subdirection and its contents.
 Clarify the path to execution direction and the input/output read/write path.